ivajefremova/Microservice_course/learning_log.md

 ---
 ## 22.06.2025
 - Course content
-      - Introduction
+  ~ Introduction
-      - Evolution to Microservices
+  ~ Evolution to Microservices
-      - Designing our first Microservice
+  ~ Designing our first Microservice
 - Topics covered
   ~ What is a Microservice.
   ~ Differece between Microservice and Microservice Architecture.
   ~ Advantages and disadvanteages of Microservices.
   ~ Difference between Monolithic and Microservice applications and when to use each of them.
   ~ Introduction to a Basket Microservice in E-Commerse applications and creating one.

+- Setbacks: Unclear instructions on using Visual Studio Code to create Basket Microservice

+- Questions
+  ~